PromptECO/clariform/README.md

 $$ `exit`

+The installed script can be invoked with docker-compose:

+$ `docker-compose run clariform --help`

-Note that Docker restricts file access to the clariform directory.
+Note that Docker wisely restricts file access to the home directory.
+To allow access to files elsewhere, mount another directory as the 'home' volume:

+$ `docker-compose run -v "$PWD/src/test/clariform:/home" clariform basic.clar`

-As a temporary work-around, this security constraint can optionally be bypassed by running the script in node from a terminal outside Docker:
+Alternatively, the Docker file access restriction can be bypassed by running the script in node from a terminal outside Docker:

 $ `node clariform.js --help`